chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose-FIJI.md

 ## Opening the mask in FIJI

-Use the plugin BioFormat importer and select: **”group file with similar name”** (3D and time Serie only).
+Use the plugin Bio Format importer and select: **”group file with similar name”** (3D and time Serie only).
 In the pop-up window, select:”pattern”.
 Open normally for 2D mask.
 You will be able to display the raw image and the mask image side by side.

 ![Using the plugin BioFormat importer](images/cellpose5.png)